 Through the Years

-Original construction of Lane Stadium began in April of 1964 and was completed four years later.
+Original construction of Lane Stadium began in April, 1964 and was completed four years later.
 The Hokies did not wait for completion, playing their first game in the stadium on Oct.
 2, 1965.
-Tech defeated William and Mary by a score of 9-7 that day, with only the west stands and the center section of the east bleachers completed.
+Tech defeated William & Mary, 9-7, that day with only the west stands and the center section of the east bleachers completed.
 Official dedication ceremonies took place Oct.
 23 before a 22-14 win over Virginia.

 In 1991, a new scoreboard bearing BIG EAST Conference logos replaced the old scoreboard at the south end of the stadium, while a new auxiliary scoreboard was placed at the north end.
 In the spring of 1994, renovations were completed on seven lower sections of the east stands.
 Renovations included replacing concrete risers and the addition of wheelchair seating.

 In 2002, three more flags – those bearing the names and numbers of Frank Beamer, Michael Vick and Cornell Brown – were added, retiring their jerseys, but not their numbers.
-In 2007, a banner for center Jake Grove was added to that collection.
+In 2006, a banner for center Jake Grove was added to that collection, as well as one for Corey Moore in 2009.

 In 2008, banners were placed on both the east and west sides on beams honoring conference player of the year and national award honorees, including Bronko Nagurski Trophy and Lombardi Award winner Corey Moore and Outland Trophy honoree Bruce Smith.

-Before the 2000 season, the athletics department purchased a new scoreboard again, one complete with “Hokievision.”
-This was installed behind the north end zone bleachers.
+Before the 2000 season, a new scoreboard, complete with “HokieVision” was installed behind the north end zone bleachers.
+That board was replaced by a massive structure prior to last season.

 285 Spring Road